GrendelPL/jira-recurring-issues/README.md

 JIRA_PASS=token generated in jira settings<br>

 ## Installation of dependencies
-python3 -m pip install -r requirements.txt
+python -m pip install -r requirements.txt
+(or) pip install -r requirements.txt

 ## Usage:
 jql variable holds the JQL query of your choosing - no validation so the query must be valid!